+Step 1.
 Start with Your Income

 If you want something a little fancier, grab a copy of this one page printable budget sheet.
 Remember to list all the income you have coming in that month not just your paycheck.

 Second, Total all your income.
 This is what you will live on for the month.
 And if this amounts turns out to be more than your bills and spending, you are in good shape.

+Step 3.
 List Your Bills